fabryandrea/RedshiftWorkshop/README.md

 ### 3- Connecting to your Redshift Cluster

 On AWS console main page, go to Services and select Amazon Redshift.
 Alternatively, type Redshift in the search field and choose Amazon Redshift when you see in the results returned.
-In the Redshift dashboard, choose Clusters and you should see your cluster listed and the current status.
+In the Redshift dashboard, choose Clusters and you should see your cluster recently created listed and the current status.
 Choose your cluster to access Redshift cluster details and connections information.

 ![alt text](https://github.com/andrehass/RedshiftWorkshop/blob/master/Images/Redshift_WS_Console.jpg "Logo Title Text 1")

-Copy the endpoint details and save it to connect on the cluster and run queries. `redshiftlab.c3jaizpfphoi.us-east-1.redshift.amazonaws.com:5439`
+Copy the endpoint details and save it to connect on the cluster and run queries.
+The endpoint will look similar to this one `redshiftday.xxxxxxxxxx.us-east-1.redshift.amazonaws.com:5439`

 You may need the JDBC URL depending on the tool you are using to connect to the Redshift Cluster.
 Scroll down on the same page and look for JDBC URL.

-JDBC URL will look similar to the JDBC URK bellow; `jdbc:redshift://redshiftlab.c3jaizpfphoi.us-east-1.redshift.amazonaws.com:5439/redshiftlab`
+JDBC URL will look similar to the JDBC URK bellow; `jdbc:redshift://redshiftday.xxxxxxxxxx.us-east-1.redshift.amazonaws.com:5439/dev`

 Use the connection information you just captured to access your cluster.

 Credentials to log into the Redshift cluster.
-**Username:** rsuser
+**Username:** `user name` (user name you defined in the CloudFormation step.)
-**Password:**  yourpassword (password was defined in the CloudFormation step.)
+**Password:**  `password` (password you defined in the CloudFormation step.)

 ### 4- Creating Tables on Redshift

-This exercise you will create the tables in Redshift using the proper distribution keys for fact tables and large dimensions.
-These table are based on TCP-H star schema commonly used for database/data warehouse benchmarking.
-In the next exercise, we will use COPY command to load approximately 10GB worth of data from a S3.
-At the end of this exercise, you should see the following tables created in your Redshift cluster.
+In this Lab you will create the tables in the Amazon Redshift Cluster using the proper distribution keys for fact and large dimensions tables.
+These tables are based on TCP-H star schema, commonly used for database/data warehouse benchmarking.
+In the next Lab, we will use COPY command to load approximately 10GB worth of data from a S3 bucket.
+At the end of this Lab, you should see the following tables created in your Redshift cluster.

 The tables **lineitem** and **orders** contains the largest number of rows.

-•	customer
+•	`customer`
-•	lineitem
+•	`lineitem`
-•	nation
+•	`nation`
-•	orders
+•	`orders`
-•	part
+•	`part`
-•	partsupp
+•	`partsupp`
-•	supplier
+•	`supplier`

 Please refer to the following link provided below to download the script that will be used to create the table definition for this exercise.